Application for a Grant

 If the participant declines the invitation by deleting the Accept Invitation form from his/her portfolio, you will be notified by email and must remove the person from the application by clicking "Clear entry".

 If the participant accepts the invitation, the status will change to "Invitation accepted" and the Accept Invitation form will be created.
 You will then be able to view each form.
-Note that participants do not complete SSHRC CVs at the Letter of Intent stage.
+Note that participants do not complete SSHRC CVs at Stage 1.